Dr Wealth

 Or if you’re like us, you may want to pick your own stocks to beat the market indices.
 You may want to pick stocks that could deliver greater returns in the next 10 years.
 This is especially true if you do not believe that interest rates will keep rising for the next decade.

-4) Will the rates continue going up in the next tranche?
+4) Will the rates continue to fall in the next tranche?

-But you should stay tuned to the Fed’s movement as that would give us a better inclination.
+You should stay tuned to the Fed’s movements, as that would give us a better indication of where rates may be headed.

 Conclusion